section-engineering-education/engineering-education/articles/react-axios-post-laravel/index.md

 title: How to use React to Send a POST Request to a Laravel Application
 description: This tutorial will give readers a detailed guide on how to make a post request to a Laravel application using React and retrieve the response.
 author: terrence-aluda
-date: 2021-03-18T00:00:00-09:00
+date: 2021-03-18T00:00:00-10:00
 topics: [Languages]
 excerpt_separator: <!--more-->
 images:

-  - url: /engineering-education/react-axios-post-larave/hero.jpg
+  - url: /engineering-education/react-axios-post-laravel/hero.jpg
     alt: Post Request Using React Example Image
 ---
-Maybe you are a backend engineer who wants to load data to your site using the React library, or you want to explore the use of React with Laravel, or you have any other interests validating the use of Laravel with React, then you are at the right place.
+Perhaps you are a backend engineer who wants to load data to your site using the React library, or you want to explore the use of React with Laravel.
+Or maybe you have other interests in using Laravel with React, either way you are at the right place.
+<!--more-->
 We are going to learn how to make a POST request to a Laravel application using React and retrieve the response.
-<!--more-->

 ### Basic descriptions
 - **React:** This is a JavaScript library that assists us in creating interactive and dynamic Single Page Applications.
 - **Axios:** This is a library that is used to handle HTTP requests to external sources in web applications.
 - **Laravel:** This is a PHP framework based on the Model-View-Controller architecture that helps us create web backend applications faster.

 ### Prerequisites
-- A basic understanding of PHP and how to work with Laravel
+- A basic understanding of PHP and how to work with Laravel.
-- A basic understanding of HTML and CSS
+- A basic understanding of HTML and CSS.
-- A basic understanding of JavaScript and how to use on React
+- A basic understanding of JavaScript and how to use on React.
-- Have Php, Composer, and Laravel installer installed in your machine.
+- Have PHP, Composer, and Laravel installer installed in your machine.

-Having that, we can now start delving into the topic.
+Having that, we can now start diving into the topic.

 ### What we will be doing
 We will be sending input data from a sign up page and send the data to a Laravel controller which will, in turn, return JSON data and display it in an alert.